 Gracious heavenly Father, we believe you hear and answer our prayers, and that in your loving-kindness you have not only pardoned us but call us to follow you.
-May the power of the Holy Spirit guide and perfect our service, so our lives may provide evidence of our faith and be a beacon to draw others to know and love our risen Saviour.
-Amen.
+May the power of the Holy Spirit guide and perfect our service, so our lives may provide evidence of our faith and be a beacon to draw others to know and love our risen Saviour, Amen.

-The Lord's Prayer
+We shall say the Lord's Prayer

 Our Father, who art in heaven, hallowed be thy name; thy kingdom come; thy will be done; on earth as it is in heaven.
 Give us this day our daily bread.
-And forgive us our trespasses, as we forgive those who trespass against us.
-And lead us not into temptation; but deliver us from evil.
-For thine is the kingdom, the power, and the glory for ever and ever.
+And forgive us our trespasses as we forgive those who trespass against us.
+And lead us not into temptation, but deliver us from evil.
+For thine is the kingdom, the power and the glory, for ever and ever.
 Amen.
-Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as in heaven.
-Give us today our daily bread.
-Forgive us our sins as we forgive those who sin against us.
-Save us from the time of trial and deliver us from evil.
-For the kingdom, the power, and the glory are yours now and for ever.
-Amen.

 Our next hymn was written by Graham Kendrick for the 25th anniversary of the charity Tearfund in 1993 and followed Kendrick's visit to India the previous year.

-StF 693 - Beauty for brokenness
+We shall sing hymn number 693, 'Beauty for brokenness,'

-- Beauty for brokenness, hope for despair, Lord, in Your suffering world, this is our prayer.
-Bread for the children, justice, joy, peace, Sunrise to sunset Your kingdom increase.

-- Shelter for fragile lives, cures for their ills, Work for all people, trade for their skills.
-Land for the dispossessed, rights for the weak, Voices to plead the cause of those who can't speak.
+- 1. Beauty for brokenness, hope for despair, Lord, in your suffering world this is our prayer.
+Bread for the children, justice, joy, peace, Sunrise to sunset, your kingdom increase! - 2.
+Shelter for fragile lives, cures for their ills, Work for all people, trade for their skills; Land for the dispossessed, rights for the weak, Voices to plead the cause of those who can't speak.
+Chorus:

-- Ch) God of the poor, friend of the weak,
+God of the poor, friend of the weak,

-Give us compassion we pray,
+Give us compassion we pray:

-Melt our cold hearts, let tears fall like rain,

-Come change our love from a spark
+Melt our cold hearts, let tears fall like rain; Come, change our love from a spark to a flame.

-To a flame